Monday April 28th - 2:35pm to 8pm

 ABSOLUTLEY.
 Though it is ideal for all of our members to participate in the audition process, we understand this may not be possible for everyone for a number of reasons.

 The audition process develops your fundamental skills and gets you ahead of the curve for the summer and the fall so you're not learning basics late in the game.
-You don't have to attend all of the workshops and the audition, but attending is the best way to give your self the best change to be on the instrument you desire.
+You don't have to attend all of the workshops and the audition, but attending is the best way to give yourself the best chance to be on the instrument you desire.

-Regardless of when you start with us, you will be given a role in the ensemble that best suites your skill set and what we have available.
+Regardless of when you start with us, you will be given a role in the ensemble that best suites your skill set with what positions we have available.

-If you have anything that prevents you from auditioning, please don't hesitate to reach out to Mr. Whorton ASAP.
+If you have anything that prevents you from auditioning or would like to schedule an informal audition, please don't hesitate to reach out to Mr. Whorton ASAP.

 Fill out the "Heights Bulldog Band Interest Form" (new Heights band members)